 Tempelman’s 51-year banking career began in 1962 in Chicago, Illinois.
 Tempelman’s experience includes all aspects of consumer and commercial credit as well as branch-office administration.
 His career path also led him to positions in Iowa, Wyoming, and Colorado, before relocating to Fountain Hills, Arizona in 1993, and the Tri-State area in 1996.

 Throughout his career and following his retirement from Mohave State Bank in 2013, Tempelman has been very active in various community events, service clubs, and boards, most recently in the Bullhead City area.
-He is a former Vice Chairman of the Western Arizona Regional Medical Center Board of Trustees, and currently serves as President of the Bullhead Regional Habitat for Humanity Board, where he has been a founding member since 2006.
+He is a former Vice Chairman of the Western Arizona Regional Medical Center Board of Trustees, and currently serves as President of the Bullhead Regional Habitat for Humanity Board, where he has been a founding board member since 2006.
 Tempelman is also an active member of the Rotary Club of Bullhead City and Los Matadores of Bullhead City, where he served as president for both organizations.

 June 18, 2020 –It's not a gift, but Sarah and James Chambers say it is a miracle.
 The Bullhead City couple have been selected for the next local Habitat For Humanity home.